 While constructing an axiomatic calculus is straightforward by reversing the axioms λ , ρ , and α in SkNMILL_A, developing a sequent calculus with stoup is challenging.
 The natural approach would be to create a dual version of SkNMILL_S, where sequents take the form $\Gamma \mid S \vdash A$, swapping the positions of stoup and context.
-The antecedents would form right-associative trees structured as $(A_n, (\ldots, (A_1, A_0)) \ldots)$.
-Nevertheless, $-\circ$ in right skew monoidal categories, by definition, is again a right residuation, implying that $-\circ L$ and $-\circ R$ should resemble those in SkNMILL_S.
+The antecedents would form right-associative trees structured as $(A_n, (\dots, (A_1, A_0)) \dots)$.
+Nevertheless, \multimap in right skew monoidal categories, by definition, is again a right residuation, implying that \multimap L and \multimap R should resemble those in SkNMILL_S.
 This requirement then necessitates contexts to appear on the right-hand side of the stoup.